fredagscafeen/mail/README.md

 ### Introduction

-`emailtunnel` is a small Python 3 framework that uses the `smtpd`, `smtplib` and `email` modules in the Python standard library to implement simple mailing list forwarding.
+`emailtunnel` is a small Python 3 framework that uses the `smtplib` and `email` standard library modules along with `aiosmtpd` to implement simple mailing list forwarding.

 The user must supply a function that maps symbolic recipient addresses on their